inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

 You can specify multiple initialization methods but the order in which they are invoked is undetermined.
 Inheritance is not considered here, only the methods annotated on the bean class are considered.
-Bean initialization is useful when you want to execute some code after dependency injection to make the bean instance fully functional (eg. initialize a connection pool, start a server socket...).
+Bean initialization is useful when you want to execute some code after dependency injection to make the bean instance fully functional (e.g. initialize a connection pool, start a server socket...).

 After that, the bean instance is active and can be used either directly by accessing it from the module or indirectly through another bean instance where it has been injected.